 Additionally, it is also wise to keep your car in tip-top shape.
 Make sure the tires are in good condition to drive through the rain, your windshield wipers can effectively keep your field of vision clear, and your car undergoes maintenance to avoid a malfunction.

-If you have been involved in a car accident caused by a negligent driver that resulted in injuries in New York, contact Foley Griffin, LLP and schedule a free consultation with our Nassau County personal injury attorneys today.
+If you have been involved in a car accident caused by a negligent driver that resulted in injuries in New York, contact Foley Griffin and schedule a free consultation with our Nassau County personal injury attorneys today.